What Are SIRP Notes? Writing Tips and Examples

 What Are SIRP Notes?

 SIRP notes are structured progress notes that capture a client’s situation, the therapist’s interventions, the client’s response, and the follow‑up plan.
-Compared with other progress notes, SIRP notes strike a balance between narrative context and reimbursement‑ready specifics, making them a favorite for documenting therapy sessions in community mental‑health, private practice, and integrated‑care settings.
+Compared to other progress notes, SIRP notes strike a balance between narrative context and reimbursement‑ready specifics, making them a favorite for documenting therapy sessions in community mental health, private practice, and integrated care settings.

 Why the hype?

-- They force clarity around client’s progress instead of generic session summaries.
+- They force clarity around the client’s progress instead of generic session summaries.

 - Payers see an explicit chain from clinical problem → therapeutic interventions → measurable outcomes.